crystaldba/postgres-mcp/README.md

 If your Postgres database is running on a cloud provider managed service, the `pg_statements` and `hypopg` extensions should already be available on the system.
 In this case, you can just run `CREATE EXTENSION` commands using a role with sufficient privileges.

-### Installing extensions on Self-Managed Postgres
+### Installing extensions on self-managed Postgres

-If you are using a self-managed Postgres database, you may need to do additional work.
+If you are managing your own Postgres installation, you may need to do additional work.
 Before loading the `pg_statements` extension you must ensure that it is listed in the `shared_preload_libraries` in the Postgres configuration file.
 The `hypopg` extension may also require additional system-level installation (e.g., via your package manager) because it does not always ship with Postgres.